 Meniere’s Relief Without Breaking the Piggy Bank

 Upper cervical chiropractic involves gentle adjustments.
 This allows the body to accept the adjustment and heal naturally.
-The corrections last longer because there is no shock to the body as when a general chiropractor pops or twists the spine.
+The corrections last longer because there is no shock to the body as to when a general chiropractor pops or twists the spine.
 Longer lasting corrections mean fewer trips to the office and, therefore, less expense.